Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Abstract

 \section{Abstract}

-Federated graph learning (FGL) has emerged as a promising paradigm for collaborative machine learning, enabling multiple parties to jointly train models while preserving the privacy of raw graph data.
-However, existing FGL methods often overlook the model-centric heterogeneous FGL (MHtFGL) problem, which arises in real-world applications, such as the aggregation of models from different companies with varying scales and architectures.
-MHtFGL presents an additional challenge: the diversity of client model architectures hampers common learning and integration of graph representations.
-To address this issue, we propose the Federated Graph Knowledge Collaboration (FedGKC) framework, comprising two key components: \textbf{Client-side Self-Mutual Knowledge Distillation}, which fosters effective knowledge sharing among clients through copilot models; and \textbf{Server-side Knowledge-Aware Model Aggregation}, which enhances model integration by accounting for the knowledge acquired by clients.
-Experiments on eight benchmark datasets demonstrate that FedGKC achieves an average accuracy improvement of 3.74\% over baseline models in MHtFGL scenarios, while also maintaining excellent performance in homogeneous settings.
+Federated graph learning (FGL) has emerged as a promising paradigm for collaborative graph representation learning, enabling multiple parties to jointly train models while preserving data privacy.
+However, most existing approaches assume homogeneous client models and largely overlook the challenge of model-centric heterogeneous FGL (MHtFGL), which frequently arises in practice when organizations employ graph neural networks (GNNs) of different scales and architectures.
+Such architectural diversity not only undermines smooth server-side aggregation, which presupposes a unified representation space shared across clients’ updates, but also further complicates the transfer and integration of structural knowledge across clients.
+To address this issue, we propose the Federated Graph Knowledge Collaboration (FedGKC) framework.
+FedGKC introduces a lightweight \textbf{Copilot Model} on each client to facilitate knowledge exchange while local architectures are heterogeneous across clients, and employs two complementary mechanisms: \textbf{Client-side Self-Mutual Knowledge Distillation}, which transfers effective knowledge between local and copilot models through bidirectional distillation with multi-view perturbation; and \textbf{Server-side Knowledge-Aware Model Aggregation}, which dynamically assigns aggregation weights based on knowledge provided by clients.
+Extensive experiments on eight benchmark datasets demonstrate that FedGKC achieves an average accuracy gain of 3.88\% over baselines in MHtFGL scenarios, while maintaining excellent performance in homogeneous settings.